Spicy Tempura RollPosted on September 24th, 2007 · Post a comment »

 Tempura, mayo and red pepper sounds like a good combination.

-HGS - That sounds like it would work much better than a hand mixer!
-I’ll have to get one of those eventually.
+HGS – That sounds like it would work much better than a hand mixer!
+I’ll have to get one of those eventually. π

-Ralph - Oooh… your spicy solutions sound like they would make me cry!
-Hehe I’m still a n00b when it comes to spicy foods, I have just started eating wasabi within the last couple of months (it’s Son’s fault that I’m eating spicy now!), so I’m still a lightweight when it comes to spicy foods.
+Ralph – Oooh… your spicy solutions sound like they would make me cry!
+Hehe I’m still a n00b when it comes to spicy foods, I have just started eating wasabi within the last couple of months (it’s Son’s fault that I’m eating spicy now!), so I’m still a lightweight when it comes to spicy foods. π They sound like fun though (a party in my mouth!) and I’m sure Son would LOVE them!

-Kevin - Thanks.
+Kevin – Thanks. π

-My comment just got eaten so I’m really mad
+My comment just got eaten so I’m really mad π but I had a good one!!!
+WRaghhhh.

 I think my SIL bought my mom a hand blender and since she’s not much of a tech user, I inherited.
 I love it for pureeing cream soups in the pot but this sounds like another good use.